C# PDF generation quick start guide

 }

-I changed BuildPages method to call BuildPagesHeader with the header container as the parameter.
-The method also calls BuildPagesFooter passing the footer container to it.
+I changed the BuildPages method to call the BuildPagesHeader with the header container as the parameter.
+The method also calls the BuildPagesFooter passing the footer container to it.

 The resulting PDF with header and footer definitely looks more like a professional PDF document.